About - London Design Biennale

 Established in 2016 by Sir John Sorrell CBE and Ben Evans CBE, London Design Biennale promotes international collaboration and the global role of design with exhibitions and installations that demonstrate the ambition to create universal solutions to problems which concern us all.

-The next edition will take place 5-29 June 2025 with Dr. Samuel Ross MBE as the Artistic Director.
-The theme will be ‘Surface Reflections’.
+The fifth edition will take place this year from 5-29 June at Somerset House, with Dr. Samuel Ross MBE as the Artistic Director.
+The theme set for this year is ‘Surface Reflections’, which invites participants, through the medium of design, to explore how expressions of who we are, are shaped.

 View the 2025 Prospectus